-Anyone going through care proceedings knows how stressful and emotional they can be.
-That is why we’re here to give you straightforward legal advice, with sensible and clear steps to follow.
 Whether you need to defend yourself from unfair allegations about your parenting, make fundamental changes in your life, or both at once, we will help you from start to finish to secure the best possible outcome when we represent you in court.

 Constructive, straight-talking legal advice

 Deciding whether a child should be removed is a serious decision that has life-changing consequences for the child and their family.
 The 26 weeks you are given to form your case is a time to think sensibly and pragmatically, but we know that isn’t as simple as it sounds.
-So, we work closely with our clients, guiding you through the entire process and giving you clear steps to follow at every stage.
+We work closely with our clients, guiding you through the entire process and giving you clear steps to follow at every stage.

 What are care proceedings?